ragulra/machine-test/README.md

-# machine Test
+# Machine Test

-A new Flutter project.
+Using Firebase and flutter

 ## Screen shot
 1. login screen we have option to login using phone number and google